‘Does prison achieve anything?’, family ask after son’s killer recalled

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-The family of a murdered schoolboy have criticised the prison system after their son’s killer was recalled after “boasting” about the crime in a rap video.
+The family of a murdered schoolboy have criticised the prison system after their son’s killer was recalled after “boasting” about the crime in rap music.

 Jake Fahri, then 19, was given a life sentence in 2009 with a minimum term of 14 years for killing schoolboy Jimmy Mizen by throwing an oven dish at him.